 This section presents the quantitative findings related to students’ perceptions of the usefulness, ease of use, and cognitive load associated with AI-assisted vocabulary learning.

-5.1.1 Perceptions Of Ease of Use and Usefulness of AI For Vocabulary Learning According To TAM
+5.1.1 Perceptions of Ease of Use and Usefulness of AI For Vocabulary Learning According To TAM

 Table 3 summarizes students’ perceptions of AI-assisted vocabulary learning based on TAM.
 Overall, students reported positive perceptions on perceived usefulness (PU) and perceived ease of use (PEOU).